Tea Speaker Series

 Thursday, October 5th, Dr. Gordon Holtgrieve, School of Fisheries and Aquatic Sciences, University of Washington: Floods, Fish, and People: Food-energy-water research in the Mekong Delta.

 Tuesday, November 14th, 5:00pm.
-Dr. Imraan Baccus, Political columnist for the Sunday Independent and the Mercury news sites in South Africa: Exploring the State of the Nation in South Africa: Lessons on the rise of populism.
-Note special time and location due to Geography Awareness Week: Tuesday, Novemeber 14th, 5:00pm in the Knight Library Browsing Room.
+Dr. Imraan Buccus, Political columnist for the Sunday Independent and the Mercury news sites in South Africa: Exploring the State of the Nation in South Africa: Lessons on the rise of populism.
+Note special time and location due to Geography Awareness Week: Tuesday, November 14th, 5:00pm in the Knight Library Browsing Room.